eyang72004/WeirdNLPs/README.md

 While many of the future works could be addressed through the potential improvements for each of the 13 phases, there is a lot more to explore...
 - **Multilingual NLP Support**: Especially for tokenization, stemming, and lemmatization.
 English-only pipelines can be limiting, and expanding language support would make this toolkit far more versatile.
 - **Integrated Neural Tokenizers**: Possibly bringing in Byte Pair Encoding or SentencePiece could help bridge the gap between traditional NLP and modern transformer-based preprocessing.
-- **Interactive CLI / REPL Tools**: Allowing users to run tokenization, vectorization, tagging, or even sentiment analysis from the terminal would make WeirdNLP (hopefully) easier and more fun to interact with.
+- **Interactive CLI / REPL Tools**: Allowing users to run tokenization, vectorization, tagging, or even sentiment analysis from the terminal would make WeirdNLPs (hopefully) easier and more fun to interact with.
 - **Unit Testing Coverage**: Every phase deserves robust test suites.
 I think that using `pytest` on the Python side and maybe `catch2` and/or `doctest` for C++ would hopefully ensure things break less often...or at least more predictably..
 - **Better Error Reporting**: Logging unknown words, token mismatches, or fallback behavior would help both users and developers understand what the system is doing (or failing to do).
 - **Auto-Downloads and Sanity Checks**: Theoretically speaking, downloading lexicons and/or models with one command.
 One may not have to manually copy as much anymore -- just better defaults, versioning, and hopefully clean installs.